Dysarthria in Adults

 Distinguishing Dysarthria From Aphasia

-Intelligibility and speech naturalness can be significantly compromised by dysarthria; however, delays during speech and/or attempts by the speaker to revise content might indicate language expression problems associated with aphasia.
-In such cases, it may be necessary to assess written language expression as well as oral and written language comprehension to make a definitive diagnosis.
-If deficits are found in these modalities, it is likely that language problems are contributing to verbal expression difficulties (Duffy, 2013).
-For more information about aphasia, see ASHA's Practice Portal page on Aphasia.
+Aphasia affects language comprehension and expression; dysarthria affects only speech production.
+Dysarthria can significantly compromise speech intelligibility and speech naturalness; however, delays during speech and/or attempts by the speaker to revise content might indicate language expression problems associated with aphasia.
+In such cases, it may be necessary to assess written language expression and oral and written language comprehension to make a definitive diagnosis.
+If deficits are found in these modalities, it is likely that language problems are contributing to verbal expression difficulties (Duffy, 2020).
+For more information about aphasia, see ASHA’s Practice Portal page on Aphasia.

 Cultural and Linguistic Factors

 Treatment is individualized to address the specific areas of need identified during assessment.
 It is provided in the language(s) used by the person with dysarthria—either by a bilingual SLP or with the use of trained interpreters, when necessary.
-See ASHA's Practice portal page on Collaborating With Interpreters, Transliterators, and Translators.
+See ASHA’s Practice Portal page on Collaborating With Interpreters, Transliterators, and Translators.

 Intervention is designed to